devops-works/blog.devops.works/_posts/2015-07-02-ansible-layout.md

 of the roles when reading your playbooks.
 If your roles are thouroughly tested, you can read your infrastructure in seconds.
 Add tasks to the mix, and you loose this superpower.

+Thanks to @theenglishway for suggestions & post review

 [^1]: Yes, you could separate your application server (e.g. php-fpm) and put it on a different machine than your webserver, it ll depends on your local context.